 This survey asks about what your child eats.
 You may recall that we asked some of the same questions in the last survey.
 This study is being sponsored by the U.S. Department of Agriculture’s Food and Nutrition Service and conducted by RTI International, a nonprofit research organization.
 The survey will take about 15 minutes to complete.
 You will receive $15 for completing this survey.

 All of your answers to the survey will be kept private.
-We will not share your answers with anyone.
+We will not share your answers with anyone, except as required by law.
 You may skip any questions you do not want to answer.
 If you have any questions, please call Matthew Bensen at RTI at 1-866-800-9176.

 Questions on Whether Certain Foods Are Available at Home